Nepal: Official and widely spoken languages

 Key Findings from 2011 and 2021 Census Data

 Other widely spoken languages include Maithili, Bhojpuri, and Tharu.
-Each has a significant speaker base, contributing to the region’s cultural mosaic8.
+Each has a significant speaker base, contributing to the region’s cultural mosaic.
 These findings underscore the importance of preserving minority languages while promoting national unity.

 Regional Speaker Distribution and Trends

 The distribution of speakers varies significantly across provinces.
-For example, Maithili is dominant in the eastern region, while Tharu is prevalent in the Terai plains9.
+For example, Maithili is dominant in the eastern region, while Tharu is prevalent in the Terai plains.
 These regional trends highlight the connection between language and cultural identity.

 Over the past decade, urban areas have seen a rise in bilingualism.
-Many people now use Nepali as a second language, alongside their mother tongue8.
+Many people now use Nepali as a second language, alongside their mother tongue.
 This shift reflects the influence of education and migration patterns.

 For more insights into the 2021 census, you can explore the detailed findings here.